On this page:

 Whether or not technology changes the world or we choose to change the world with technology is a matter of sometimes heated but also highly relevant debate.
 However, what cannot reasonably be denied is that decisions relating to future technology application will in no small part shape the destiny of us all.

-3D printers create real, solid objects from digital data by building them up in layers.
-The first 3D printer was created in 1984, and since that time various 3D printing technologies have been used in industry to create rapid prototypes and mould masters.
-However, today 3D printers are also starting to be used in the direct digital manufacturing (DDM) of end-use components and final products.
-For more information, please see the 3D Printing page, my 3D Printing Directory, my 3D Printing videos, or my 3D Printing book.
+3D printers create real, solid objects from digital data by building them up in layers that are typically about 0.1mm thin.
+For several decades 3D printers have been used to create prototypes, but by 2020 it is pretty certain that the majority of 3D printed objects will be final products or parts thereof.
+For more information, please see the 3D Printing page, my 3D Printing Directory, my 3D Printing videos, or my latest 3D Printing book.

 Augmented reality (AR) overlays digital data on a real-time view of the world.
 For example, most commonly a user can hold up a smartphone or tablet and see additonal information overlaid on its video feed.
 For more information see the augmented reality page.